 The EERC Energy Champion Award was created in 1986 to honor individuals who have demonstrated extraordinary personal commitment to energy and environmental research and development.
-Since then, the award has been presented 11 times to honorees who represent both public service and the private sector, most recently to North Dakota State Senator Ray Holmberg in June 2019.
+Since then, the award has been presented 12 times to honorees who represent both public service and the private sector, most recently to the North Dakota Petroleum Council's President, Ron Ness, in June 2022.

-- Dr. Michael Jones, Vice President of Research and Development for the North Dakota Lignite Energy Council, is honored as the EERC’s 2016 Energy Champion for his extraordinary commitment to the energy industry, his tremendous leadership, and his invaluable partnership to the EERC.
-Dr. Jones’s steadfast dedication to the EERC was integral to the EERC’s success and transition from a federal facility to one of the nation's premier energy research facilities.
-His part in developing early industry-government consortia provided a road map for decades of success at the EERC, an approach that became a foundation for programs that tackle many of the most vexing issues facing fossil energy.
-Dr. Jones’s ability to translate and communicate complex technical subjects to broad audiences and to form strong partnerships made him an invaluable asset to the EERC and the energy industry.
-Dr. Jones’s career, contributions, and leadership in the energy industry span more than 35 years and have had a significant impact on the nation, North Dakota, the lignite industry, and the EERC.
+- Dr. Michael Jones, Vice President of Research and Development, North Dakota Lignite Energy Council, has had a significant impact on the nation, North Dakota, the lignite industry, and the EERC.
+With more than 35 years in the energy industry, his dedication to the EERC was integral to its success and transition from a federal facility to one of the nation's premier energy research facilities.
+Jone's role in developing early industry-government consortia provided a road map for decades of success at the EERC.
+His ability to translate and communicate complex technical subjects to broad audiences and form strong partnerships made him an invaluable asset to hte EERC and the energy industry.

-- Thomas Bechtel, former director of DOE’s Morgantown Energy Technology Center (METC), is honored as the seventh recipient of the Energy Champion Award.
-Throughout his tenure as METC’s director, Bechtel’s relationship with the EERC was based on the mutual understanding that government, industry, and research organizations are far more effective and productive when they work in true partnership to provide solutions to energy and environmental challenges.
-Bechtel championed the EERC's unique approach of conducting research and development leading to the demonstration and commercialization of cleaner, more efficient energy systems and technologies to clean up environmental contamination and prevent pollution.
-He not only fostered this approach, but also promoted its successes and encouraged its implementation throughout government, industry, and research circles.
+- Thomas Bechtel was Director of the DOE Morgantown Energy Technology Center (METC).
+Throughout his tenure in that role, his relationship with the EERC was based on the mutual understanding that government, industry, and research organizations are far more effective and productive when they work in true partnership to provide solutions to energy adn environmental challenges.
+Bechtel championed the EERC's unique approach of conducting research and development leading to demonstration and commercialization of cleaner, more efficient energy systems and technologies to prevent and clean up environmental contamination.
+He not only fostered this approach, but promted its successes and encouraged its implementation throughout government, industry, and research circles.

-- Senator Kent Conrad has been among our nation's leaders in shaping American energy policy, serving as a member of the Senate Energy and Natural Resources Committee and as Vice Chairman of the Committee’s Subcommittee on Water and Power.
-Recognizing the enormous potential of markets in Eastern Europe and the Pacific Rim, he has worked relentlessly and tirelessly to create opportunities for the export of North Dakota's energy and environmental technologies to those markets.
-Senator Conrad has been a speaker and a participant in such important EERC events as the biennial SynOps Conferences, the Low-Rank Fuels Symposium, and the April 1992 Eastern European Energy and Environmental Conference in Prague, Czechoslovakia.
-The EERC greatly values its close working relationship with Senator Conrad and his efforts to base national energy and environmental policy on sound scientific information.
-To show our appreciation for Senator Conrad’s dedication, determination, and support for the EERC and the state of North Dakota, we are proud to recognize him as the Center’s fourth recipient of the Energy Champion Award.
+- U.S. Senator Kent Conrad was among the nation's leaders in shaping American energy policy, serving as a member of the Senate Energy and Natural Resource Committee and Vice Chairman of the Subcommittee on Water and Power.
+Recognizing the enormous potential of markets in Eastern Europe and the Pacific Rim, he worked relentlessly to create opportunities for the export of North Dakota's energy and environmental technologies to those markets.
+The EERC valued its close working relationship with Conrad and his efforts to base national energy and environmental policy on sound science.

-- Conrad Aas, Assistant Manager of Research at Northern States Power Company (NSP) in Minneapolis, Minnesota, has made outstanding contributions to the advancement of energy technology and to the energy industry in North Dakota.
-He has actively initiated sponsorship of a variety of energy- related research projects at UND, including ground-coupled heat pump systems and monitoring background solar and wind energy, as well as Project Sodium and the Western Fly Ash Research, Development, and Data Center projects involving enhanced efficiency in coal combustion and ash management studies.
-These projects have provided excellent research opportunities for UND faculty, staff, and students, while helping put NSP at the forefront of technology development in the electric utility industry.
-Conrad Aas has continually demonstrated the unique ability to shape a research concept to fit the goals and interests of not only NSP, but also of the electric utility industry as a whole.
-This perception and foresight, as well as the level of personal dedication to research programs, make him a model Energy Champion, and the Energy Research Center is proud to present him with the Energy Champion Award.
+- Conrad Aas, Assistant Manager of Research at Northern States Power Company (NSP), made outstanding contributions to advancing energy technology and the energy industry in North Dakota.
+He initiated sponsorship of energy- related research projects at UND, including ground-coupled heat pump systems and monitoring background solar and wind energy, as well as Project Sodium and the Western Fly Ash Research, Development, and Data Center.
+Aas demonstrated the unique ability to shape a research concept to fit the goals and interests of not only NSP, but the entire electric utility industry.

-- Senator Mark Andrews, a member of the Appropriations Committee and a strong supporter of fossil energy programs and the federal coal research program, is an extremely deserving recipient of the newly established Energy Champion Award, which has been initiated to honor and thank those individuals who make outstanding contributions to the advancement of energy technology and the energy industry in North Dakota.
-Senator Andrews has been very involved with several areas at the Energy Research Center, including the jet fuel study and the Chemcoal project, and he has provided generous support for transitional funding during the Center's defederalization process through his work on the Appropriations Committee.
-The Senator’s strong belief that the federal coal research program will provide long-term benefits to the American consumer as the result of more efficient utilization of coal, reduced environmental impacts, and availability of substitutes for expensive oil and gas has been very apparent in his ongoing support, and the Energy Research Center is proud to recognize his achievements and foresight as setting outstanding precedents for the initial Energy Champion.
+- Senator Mark Andrews was a strong supporter of fossil energy programs and the federal coal research program.
+He was involved with several areas at the Energy Research Center, including a jet fuel study and the Chemcoal project, and provided generous support for transitional funding during the Center's defederalization through his work on the Appropriations Committee.
+Andrews' strong belief that the federal coal research program provided long-term benefits to the American consumer as the result of more efficient utilization of coal, reduced environmental impacts, and availability of substitutes for expensive oil and gas underpinned his support of the Center.